Interested in Volunteering?

 Ready to get started?

-- Click here to print off the volunteer handbook to bring with you to the training.
+- After attending a tour, click here to print off the volunteer handbook to bring with you to the HETRA New Volunteer Training.

 Volunteer Job Descriptions

 Sidewalker*: This person walks next to the rider and assists the rider with balance and exercises.
-The sidewalker must go through the volunteer training session.
 All Sidewalkers must be at least 14 years of age.

 Schedule Keeper*: Responsible for keeping sessions on schedule.
 Marking down when students mount and dismount, and making sure everyone is doing their assigned task.
-Schedule keepers must go through the volunteer training session.
 All Schedule Keepers must be at least 14 years of age.

 Grooming/Tacking*: These volunteers are responsible for assisting the Barn Leader in grooming and completing tack changes on the horse, and helping with general barn clean up such as tack cleaning and stall cleaning.
 Those interested in becoming a Groomer/Tacker must have volunteered a minimum of 16 hours as a sidewalker or Equipment/Toy Assistant before attending the grooming & tacking skill training, and must pass a proficiency test prior to participation as a groomer/tacker.